NathanielPather/Socia-Media-Website/readme.md

 <h2>About</h2>
 This is a social media website made for my intelligent media systems web developer course at university.
 This was a second year course that pushed us past simple HTML, CSS, and JS, by exploring more useful frameworks to speed up production and achieve more complex functionality.

-This project can be thought of a replication of Facebook.
+This project can be thought of as a replication of Facebook.

 <h2>Skills Used</h2>
 <ul>